 Flight Cancellations Continue as Omicron Leaves Airlines Short-Staffed – Gadget Clock

-Airlines continued to cancel hundreds of flights Saturday as staffing issues tied to COVID-19 disrupted holiday celebrations during one of the busiest travel times of the year.
+Since Friday, airlines across the U.S. have been forced to cancel over 1,500 domestic flights, according to a tally by CNBC.
+United, Delta, American and JetBlue airlines have all blamed their current staffing concerns on the quick-spreading omicron variant.

+Before 7 a.m.
+Sunday, almost 75 flights had already been dumped at JFK, LaGuardia and Newark airports.

-FlightAware, a flight-tracking website, noted 888 flights entering, leaving or inside the U.S. canceled Saturday, up from 690 Friday.
-About 200 more flights were already canceled for Sunday.
+FlightAware, a flight-tracking website, noted nearly 1,000 canceled flights entering, leaving or inside the U.S. Saturday, up from 690 flights scrapped on Friday.
+Over 250 more flights were already canceled for Sunday.
 FlightAware does not say why flights are canceled.

-Delta, United and JetBlue on Friday had all said the omicron variant was causing staffing problems leading to flight cancellations.
-United spokesperson Maddie King said staffing shortages were still causing cancellations and it was unclear when normal operations would return.
-“This was unexpected,” she said of omicron’s impact on staffing.
-Delta and JetBlue did not immediately respond to questions Saturday.

-According to FlightAware, the three airlines canceled more than 10% of their Saturday scheduled flights.
-American Airlines also canceled 90 flights Saturday, about 3% of its schedule, according to FlightAware.
-American spokesperson Derek Walls said the cancellations stemmed from “COVID-related sick calls” and the airline contacted customers on Friday.
 European and Australian airlines have also canceled holiday-season flights due to staffing problems tied to COVID.

+For travelers, that meant time away from loved ones, chaos at the airport and the stress of spending hours online and on the phone trying to rebook flights.
+Peter Bockman, a retired actor, and his daughter Malaika, a college student, were supposed to be in Senegal on Saturday celebrating with relatives they hadn’t seen in a decade.
+But their 7:30 p.m. flight Friday from New York to Dakar was canceled, which they only found out when they got to the airport.
+They were there until 2 a.m. trying to rebook a flight.

 Flight delays and cancellations tied to staffing shortages have been a regular problem for the U.S. airline industry this year.
 Airlines encouraged workers to quit in 2020, when air travel collapsed, and were caught short-staffed this year as travel recovered.